lucocozz/Argus/docs/en/advanced/custom-validators.md

 ## Combining Multiple Validators

-Cargs allows you to apply multiple validators to a single option by using the numbered validator macros:
+Argus allows you to apply multiple validators to a single option by using the numbered validator macros:

 ```c
 OPTION_INT('p', "port", HELP("Port number"),